aryaniyaps/python-backend-starter/README.md

 - [x] Secure password changes
 - [x] Email notifications when password changes
 - [x] Changing or resetting password logs out the user from all sessions and deletes all of their authentication tokens
-- [x] User session tracking
-   - [x] IP address, device and geolocation data storage
-   - [x] Email notifications when new login device is detected
-- [x] The following metadata are attached with security notifications for enhanced user security:
-   - Requester IP address
-   - Requester device (based on the user agent)
-   - Geolocation data (based on IP)
 - [x] Structured logging support
 - [x] Rate limiting (Moving window strategy)
    - [x] Primary rate limiting (API-wide)